 For reasons that will become clear below, PAPRIKA is an acronym for Potentially All Pairwise RanKings of all possible Alternatives.

-The method may be gently explained as follows (technical information is available from the See Also section below).
+The method may be gently explained as follows; more detailed and technically-oriented information is available from these two ‘external’ sources:

 The PAPRIKA method involves the participant – e.g. you! – answering a series of simple pairwise comparison questions, based on your expert knowledge and subjective judgment.

 Each question is based on choosing between two hypothetical ‘concepts’ (i.e. alternatives) defined on just two attributes at a time and involving a tradeoff (in effect, the other attributes are the same).
 An example of a question – involving designing a car – appears below.

 Each time you answer a question, PAPRIKA adapts.
 Based on your answer, and all preceding ones, PAPRIKA chooses another question for you to answer.
 Again based on your answer, another question is presented.
 And then another, and another; and so on.
 This adaptivity means that PAPRIKA is recognised as a type of adaptive conjoint analysis.

 PAPRIKA’s questions can be thought of as being based on ‘partial profiles’ – beginning with just two attributes at a time – in contrast to alternative ‘full-profile’ methods which involve all attributes together at once (e.g. seven or more).
 The obvious advantage of such simple questions is that they are relatively easy to think about – so you can have more confidence in your answers!

 Indeed, if you think about it ... choosing one alternative (‘concept’) from two, defined on just two attributes at a time, is the easiest possible choice in the universe!
 In contrast, choosing one alternative from three or more is harder; and so is choosing between alternatives defined on more than two attributes.